Don Carlos Buell

 Don Carlos Buell (March 23, 1818 – November 19, 1898) was a United States Army officer who fought in the Seminole War, the Mexican–American War, and the American Civil War.
-Buell led Union armies in two great Civil War battles—Shiloh and Perryville.
-The nation was angry at his failure to defeat the outnumbered Confederates after Perryville, or to secure East Tennessee.
-Historians generally concur that he was a brave and industrious master of logistics, but was too cautious and too rigid to meet the great challenges he faced in 1862.
-Buell was relieved of field command in late 1862 and made no more significant military contributions.
+Buell led Union armies in two major Civil War battles—Shiloh and Perryville.
+The nation was angered at his failure to defeat the outnumbered Confederate Army after Perryville, or to secure East Tennessee.
+Historians generally concur that he was a brave and industrious master of logistics, but was too cautious and rigid to meet the challenges presented in 1862.
+Buell was relieved of field command in late 1862 and made no more significant military contributions before his resignation in 1864.

 Early life and education

 Don Carlos Buell was born in Lowell, Ohio, the eldest of nine children born to Salmon and Elizabeth Buell.
 He was a first cousin of George P. Buell, also a Union general.
 Buell's father died when he was 8 years old, and his uncle took him in and raised him.
 As a child, Buell had a difficult time making friends due to his distant, introverted personality and was often made fun of by other children.
 After winning a fight with a neighborhood bully, he became awakened to the idea that discipline and determination could overcome any obstacle.
 Buell's uncle sent him to a Presbyterian school which stressed duty, self-discipline, patriotism, and belief in a Supreme Being.

 George Buell obtained for his nephew an appointment to West Point, but despite his high intelligence and good math skills, he accumulated numerous demerits and disciplinary problems and graduated in 1841 32nd in his class of 52.
 After graduation, Buell was commissioned a second lieutenant in the 3rd U.S. Infantry regiment and sent to fight in the Seminole Wars in Florida but did not see any combat.
 After the 3rd Infantry was transferred to Illinois, Buell found himself court-martialed for getting into an argument with an enlisted man and beating him over the head with the blunt end of his sword.
 However, an Army tribunal cleared him of any wrongdoing.
 There was considerable opposition to the verdict, and even General Winfield Scott felt that Buell needed to be punished for his actions, but the court would not retry the case.

 In the Mexican–American War, he served under both Zachary Taylor and Winfield Scott.
 He was brevetted three times for bravery and was wounded at Churubusco.
 Between the wars he served in the U.S. Army Adjutant General's office and as an adjutant in California, reaching the rank of captain in 1851 and lieutenant colonel by the time the Civil War began.